aaron-jack-manning/toru/README.md

 - Validate invariants at the point of saving, to create consistency across creating and editing notes.
 - Convenient options with the edit command so that editing the raw file isn't the only option
-- Check for if dependencies are complete when listing notes with no dependencies.